 Annual Progress in Michigan Slot Machine Casino Gambling

 In the last year, one additional tribal casino has opened, the Odawa Casino Mackinaw in Mackinaw City.
 Further, the Lac Vieux Desert Casino in Watersmeet was renamed Northern Waters Casino Resort.

-2017 Archive: Michigan Slot Machine Casino Gambling 2017 – Michigan slot machine casino gambling consists of three casinos in Detroit and 22 tribal casinos throughout the state.
+2017 Archive: Michigan Slot Machine Casino Gambling in 2017 – Michigan slot machine casino gambling consists of three casinos in Detroit and 22 tribal casinos throughout the state.
 Michigan tribal casinos are a thriving business, and many major expansion projects are underway throughout the state.
 The popular Caesars Windsor is located across the Canadian border from Detroit.

 Other State-By-State Articles from Professor Slots

-- Previous: Massachusetts Slot Machine Casino Gambling 2018 – Massachusetts slot machine casino gambling consists of the newly-opened MGM Springfield casino resort, the Plainridge Park racino, and the international cruise ship NCL Dawn.
+- Previous: Massachusetts Slot Machine Casino Gambling in 2018 – Massachusetts slot machine casino gambling consists of the newly-opened MGM Springfield casino resort, the Plainridge Park racino, and the international cruise ship NCL Dawn.
 Encore Boston Harbor is planned to open in mid-2019.
 The minimum payout return limit is 80% and actual payout returns are publicly available each month.

-- Next: Minnesota Slot Machine Casino Gambling 2018 – Minnesota slot machine casino gambling consists of 19 tribal casinos with video slot machines.
+- Next: Minnesota Slot Machine Casino Gambling in 2018 – Minnesota slot machine casino gambling consists of 19 tribal casinos with video slot machines.
 Minnesota was the first state with tribal gaming.
 Payout return limits are 80% to 95% for video slots, 75% to 95% for video keno, and 83% to 98% for skill-based games such as video poker and video blackjack assuming optimal play.